This afternoon I've added a new heading:

 - OUTLOOK/EXCHANGE: DO NOT use the “Change Password” option in http://xxxxx.edu/xxxxxpass .
 If I do, the system will lock me out.
 Ignore on-screen directions. ("You can change your existing password by confirming its current value.")

-- OUTLOOK/EXCHANGE: If I want to change your password for Outlook/Exchange, I have to use "Reset password."
+- OUTLOOK/EXCHANGE: If I want to change my password for Outlook/Exchange, I have to use "Reset password."
 Ignore on-screen directions. ("If you have forgotten your password, you can reset it and unlock your account if needed.")

 - OUTLOOK/EXCHANGE: When I sign into Outlook, I must use mycollege-backslash in front of my user name: mycollege\myusername